Japan national football team: 2010s

-Japan was placed into Group C at the 2014 World Cup alongside the Ivory Coast, Greece and Colombia.
+Japan was placed into Group C at the 2014 FIFA World Cup alongside the Ivory Coast, Greece and Colombia.
 They fell in their first match to Ivory Coast 2–1 after initially taking the lead, allowing two goals in a two-minute span.
 They drew their second game to Greece 0–0.
 To qualify for the second round, they needed a victory against Colombia and Greece to win against Ivory Coast.
 Greece beat Ivory Coast 2–1, but Colombia won 4–1, eliminating Japan from the World Cup.
 Alberto Zaccheroni resigned as head coach.
 In July 2014, former Mexico and Espanyol manager Javier Aguirre took over, and Japan lost 0–2 to Uruguay in the first game he managed.

 Japan won its opening match at the 2015 AFC Asian Cup in Group D against Asian Cup debutantes Palestine 4–0, with goals from Yasuhito Endō, Shinji Okazaki, Keisuke Honda and Maya Yoshida.
 Okazaki was named man of the match.
 They then faced Iraq and Jordan in their next group matches, which they won 1–0 and 2–0 respectively.
 They qualified to the knockout stage as Group D winners with nine points, seven goals scored and no goals conceded.
 In the quarter-finals, Japan lost to the UAE in a penalty shootout after a 1–1 draw, as Honda and Shinji Kagawa missed their penalty kicks.
 Japan's elimination marked their worst performance in the tournament in 19 years.

 After the Asian Cup, Aguirre was sacked following allegations of corruption during a prior tenure.
 He was replaced by Vahid Halilhodžić in March 2015.
 Japan started on a rough note during qualification, losing to the UAE 1–2 at home.
 They then picked up the pace in their other qualifier games against Iraq, Australia, and Thailand, picking up five wins and two draws.
 On 31 August 2017, Japan defeated Australia 2–0 at home, thus qualifying them for the 2018 World Cup in Russia, making it their sixth successive World Cup.
 However, the Japan Football Association decided to sack Halilhodžić on 9 April 2018, only ten weeks before the World Cup, citing reasons of a breakdown in relationship between the coach and players, and poor recent friendly results, and appoint the Technical Director, Japanese coach Akira Nishino as the new manager.